12 Easy Ways to Outsmart Jet Lag for Good

 …But don’t forget to move…

 While flying, Mann suggests, “Move around as much as possible throughout the flight.
 Most airline magazines (including American Way, our in-flight magazine) have simple exercises and movements that you can do while seated.”
 Stretching your legs on a long flight will help work out the kinks and help keep your circulation moving.
-These are the golden rules for taking the stress out of air travel.
+Also, follow the golden rules for taking the stress out of air travel.

 …And stay moving